Who was the Real Saint Nicholas? - American Minute with Bill Federer

 - St. Olga of Kyiv to Ukraine.

-About this time, in the 3rd century, the pietist-monastic movement spread, where sincere converts to Christianity would give away all their money and possessions, then withdraw from the world to live in a cave as a hermit or join a monastery.
+About this time, in the 3rd century, a pietist monastic movement began, where sincere converts to Christianity would give away all their money to the poor, then withdraw from the world to join a monastery or live in a cave as a hermit.

 Supposedly the bag of money landed in a shoe or a stocking that was drying by the fireplace.